Awards and Opportunities for Graduate Students

 The Center for Austrian Studies, working in cooperation with the University of Minnesota and other individuals and institutions, has been instrumental in helping to provide students from Minnesota and North America with support in terms of both funding opportunities and opportunities to study in Europe.
 In addition, the Austrian government and universities have made it possible for European students to come to Minnesota and take advantage of the University's unique educational activities.

-Austrian Federal Ministry for Science, Research and Economy (BMWFW) Doctoral Research Fellowship
+Austrian Federal Ministry of Education, Science and Research (BMBWF) Doctoral Research Fellowship

 CAS Graduate Advisory Board